Homemade Ponzu Sauce: Japanese Yuzu Recipe for Fish and Seafood

 Quick version without infusion

-If you need ponzu today and don't have 24 hours, there's a quick version: directly mix all ingredients without infusion, taste, and adjust the balance between acid (citrus juice) and salt (soy).
+If you need ponzu for today and don't have 24 hours, there's a quick version: mix all the ingredients directly without infusion, taste, and adjust the balance between acid (citrus juice) and salt (soy).
 It won't have the umami depth of infused ponzu, but it will be perfectly functional for immediate use.

 How to adjust ponzu to your taste